mikependon/RepoDB.NET/pages/features/repositories.md

 }
 ```

-Then, implement the class that inherits the [DbRepository](/class/dbrepository) and implements the custom interface.
+Then, create a class that inherits from the [DbRepository](/class/dbrepository) class and implements the `INorthwindRepository` interface.

 ```csharp
 public class NorthwindRepository : DbRepository<SqlConnection>, INorthwindRepository